Introduction

 Count = count)

-print(paste("There are", sum(is.na(hurricane_data$damage_usd)), "NA values associated with damage cost."))
+print(paste("There are", sum(is.na(hurricane_data$damage_usd)), "NA values associated with damage cost."))[1]
+"There are 14 NA values associated with damage cost."

 Expand Code